 Flutter has great performance which makes it very popular among the developers.
 Performance has always been the point of concern for the hybrid frameworks.
 Mobile apps that are developed using the Flutter framework have immense speed over React Native.
-React Native uses the same fundamental UI building blocks as regular iOS or Android apps and the JS runs in a separate thread and communicates with native modules through a bridge.
+React Native uses the same fundamental UI building blocks as regular iOS apps or Android apps and the JS runs in a separate thread and communicates with native modules through a bridge.
 Flutter is ahead of time compiled to machine code and gives better performance.
 In Flutter apps, UI components as well as whole logic is compiled, that’s why every so often Flutter apps are as fast or even faster than the native Android apps.
 We can improve the speed of a React Native application with the use of third-party libraries.
 Nonetheless, in the cutthroat competition, React Native cannot outplay Flutter in terms of app performance.

 Community & Support